mpcjanssen/simpletask-android/src/main/assets/javascript.md

     }
     result;

+One run of the filter over all tasks uses a single evaluation context, so any other global state is retained from task to task.
+This allows some "interesting" things like showing the first hundred tasks:

+    if (c === undefined) {
+        var c = 0;
+    } c++;
+    c <= 100;

 Notes
 -----

-* One run of the filter over all tasks uses a single evaluation context, so any other global state is retained from task to task.
 * The script is run for every task when displaying it, so make sure it's fast.
 Doing too much work in the script will make Simpletask crawl.
 * Any ANR reports where the script is set in the filter will have a high chance of being ignored. _With great power comes great responsibility_.